Components

 – a marker for javascript, subclassesSafe

-– type for CSS styles
+– type for CSS properties only